-Spicy jalapeno pesto is an amazing freezer-friendly recipe., can be made 3 days earlier.
+Spicy jalapeno pesto is an amazing freezer-friendly recipe.
+It can be made 3 days earlier.

 Refrigerating.
 Refrigerate to use within 3 days.
 Always store in an air-sealed container for the best results.

 Freezing.
-Good to use up to 3 months.
+Suitable to use for up to 3 months.
 Ziplock bags are convenient for freezing, as it occupies less space.

 To thaw.
-Allow them in the kitchen counter for 30 minutes.
-If it still chilled, microwave for 10 seconds, stir, and repeat if necessary.
+Allow them on the kitchen counter for 30 minutes.
+If it is still chilled, microwave for 10 seconds, stir, and repeat if necessary.